Mode and Structure in Jieshi Diao You Lan

 A movement is a self-contained part of a musical composition or musical form.
 While individual or selected movements from a composition are sometimes performed separately, a performance of the complete work requires all the movements to be performed in succession.
 (Wikipedia)

 Here the association with the word "拍 pai" (12252) originates in the fact that each of the four movements ends with the words "拍之 pai zhi".
 Perhaps because this sounds the same as "拍止 pai zhi", which could mean "the beats stop", there may be an inclination to think this as a logical phrase to end a movement.
-In fact, though, there has long been a tendency in Chinese writing to put the name or numbering of sections at the end of the section, and in origin, "之 zhi" (125) actually suggests "begin" (compare "至", also "zhi") This somewhat counter-intuitively says the instruction can be understood to mean "the beat begins (the movement that just ended)".
+In fact, though, there has long been a tendency in Chinese writing to put the name or numbering of sections at the end of the section, and the original meaning of "之 zhi" (125) actually suggests "begin" (compare "至", also "zhi").
+This somewhat counter-intuitively says the instruction can be understood to mean something like "(that section that just ended was just) beaten out ".

 2. Modal Details for You Lan: note collection and their heirarchy